linuxdeepin/deepin-deepinid-client/src/resource/privacy/deepinid-CN-en_US.md

-## Deepin OS Privacy Policy
+# Deepin OS Privacy Policy

-Latest update date:August 3th, 2020
+Latest update date:December 8th, 2020

 The Privacy Policy sets forth the personal information processed by UnionTech Software as well as its affiliates (including but not limited to Wuhan Deepin Technology Co., Ltd. (hereinafter referred to as “UnionTech Software” or “We”) as well as the way and purpose for processing the personal information.
 The Privacy Policy applies to the Deepin OS and the related applications (“the software”) that we provides to you, which will be listed and described one by one.